 Recommendations for Design and Heritage Intervention

-Effective architectural and heritage interventions must adopt a context-specific approach derived directly from the findings of this research, acknowledging Braj's tangible-metaphysical links.
+Effective architectural and heritage interventions must adopt a context-specific approach derived directly from the findings of this research, acknowledging the tangible-metaphysical links of Braj's.
 To enrich heritage and foster social engagement, design must intervene to support cultural continuity and address contestation by:

-Respecting Geography as Presence: Architectural design must respect the geographical features (Yamuna, Govardhan, Kunds) as sacred presences informed by devotional texts.
+Respecting Geography as Presence: Architectural design must respect the geographical features (Yamuna, Govardhan, Kunds) as sacred presence informed by devotional texts.

-Supporting Ritual and Performance: Prioritizing the maintenance of infrastructure (e.g. ghats, parikramā paths) and spaces (ras mandals) that enable core practices like parikramā and Rāslīlā
+Supporting Ritual and Performance: Prioritizing the maintenance of infrastructure (e.g. ghats, parikramā paths) and spaces (ras mandals) that enable the core practices like parikramā and Rāslīlā.

-Integrating Ecology and Vernacular Forms: Addressing environmental degradation (Yamuna pollution) while engaging community and respecting the synergy between nature, agriculture, and scripture.
+Integrating Ecology and Vernacular Forms: Addressing environmental degradation (pollution of Yamuna) while engaging the community and respecting the synergy between Nature, agriculture, and scripture.

-Spatial Storytelling: Utilizing scriptural narratives to inform spatial design, thus sustaining the landscape's cultural resonance while integrating contemporary functions.
+Spatial Storytelling: Utilizing scriptural narratives to inform spatial design, thus sustaining the cultural resonance of the landscape while integrating the contemporary functions.

 Acknowledged Limitations

-The study's limitations include its qualitative scope (findings are interpretive, not statistically generalizable), logistical constraints on fully documenting the entire 84 Kos Parikramā circuit, and reliance on convenience sampling for oral histories.
+The limitations of the study include its qualitative scope (findings are interpretive, not generalizable), logistical constraints on fully documenting the entire 84 Kos Parikramā circuit, and reliance on convenience sampling for oral histories.

 Directions for Further Research